Squibs/freeCodeCamp/JavaScript References.md

 This method does not change the `String` object it is called on.
 It simply returns a new string.

-To performa global search and replace, include the `g` switch in the regular expression.
+To perform a global search and replace, include the `g` switch in the regular expression.

 ##### Specifying a string as a parameter